 Transportation to clinical facilities is the sole responsibility of the student.
 Students are required to have reliable, dependable transportation, either private or public, to the clinical facility.
 Students will be required to travel outside the Lakewood area for some clinical rotations.
-Rotations on evenings, nights or weekends may be required.
+Evening shift rotations may be required.
 Non-traditional shifts may be created to accommodate the clinical sites.
 Students must be prepared to accommodate travel to any facility deemed appropriate to meeting course objectives within and outside the Lakewood area.